microbiome/microbiome/vignettes/Data.md

 ## Example data sets

-Example data sets for microbiome analyses.
-These examples also show how to convert HITChip data into phyloseq format and perform some standard analyses.
+This page shows how to load some example data sets for microbiome analyses in R, and how to convert HITChip data into phyloseq format.
+For further microbiome example data sets in phyloseq format, check [this](http://joey711.github.io/phyloseq/download-microbio.me.html).

 For examples on preprocessing the data (filtering, subsetting etc.), see the [preprocessing tutorial](Preprocessing.md).
-For further microbiome example data sets in phyloseq format, check [this](http://joey711.github.io/phyloseq/download-microbio.me.html).

 ### HITChip Atlas data